faizalyusuf/generationsg-csd/linux-task.md

 <br>2.
 Place scripts in /usr/local/bin rather than mixing them in web directories
 <br>3.
 Limit Apache to internal access if necessary (via firewall or Allow/Deny rules)

----
-<h4>Optional Challenges</h4>
-1. Change scan target to a different subnet range
-<br>2.
-Add logging to a separate file: /var/log/nmap_scan.log
-<br>3.
-Filter only active hosts and their MAC addresses into the output
-<br>4.
-Use HTML/CSS to improve UI presentation (optional)